Payroll Interview Questions Job Candidates Should Be Ready to Answer

 Payroll interview questions: Functional

-The hiring manager may ask functional types of questions to test your payroll knowledge and expertise.
+The hiring manager may ask functional questions to test your payroll knowledge and expertise.
 These are often referred to as hard skills or technical skills.
 Some questions you might hear include the following:

 What is your experience with processing paychecks?